 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>The Sly Oyster - Latest Comments in U2&amp;#8217;s &amp;#8220;Joshua Tree&amp;#8221; gets the snazzy reissue treatment</title><link>http://slyoyster.disqus.com/</link><description>Culture and entertainment on the sly</description><language>en</language><lastBuildDate>Sun, 21 Oct 2007 12:36:29 -0000</lastBuildDate><item><title>Re: U2&amp;#8217;s &amp;#8220;Joshua Tree&amp;#8221; gets the snazzy reissue treatment</title><link>http://slyoyster.com/music/2007/u2s-joshua-tree-gets-the-snazzy-reissue-treatment/#comment-2905302</link><description>I'm slightly older than you, Jim, so no one will ever convince me that Sgt.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>The Sly Oyster - Latest Comments in U2&amp;#8242;s &amp;#8220;Joshua Tree&amp;#8221; gets the snazzy reissue treatment</title><link>http://slyoyster.disqus.com/</link><description>Culture and entertainment on the sly</description><atom:link href="https://slyoyster.disqus.com/u28217s_8220joshua_tree8221_gets_the_snazzy_reissue_treatment/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sun, 21 Oct 2007 12:36:29 -0000</lastBuildDate><item><title>Re: U2&amp;#8242;s &amp;#8220;Joshua Tree&amp;#8221; gets the snazzy reissue treatment</title><link>http://slyoyster.hypervocal.com/music/2007/u2s-joshua-tree-gets-the-snazzy-reissue-treatment/#comment-2905302</link><description>&lt;p&gt;I'm slightly older than you, Jim, so no one will ever convince me that Sgt.
 Pepper isn't the greatest album ever and for always; but I could make a strong case for Joshua Tree being No. 2.
 Still political, but more subtle than, say, War, and phenomenal engineering by Brian Eno.
-I feel like I could have written "Still Haven't Found What I'm Looking For."&lt;br&gt;&lt;br&gt;Also, right there with ya on wanting to lose Wintel and go back to Mac.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">big rob</dc:creator><pubDate>Sun, 21 Oct 2007 12:36:29 -0000</pubDate></item></channel></rss>
+I feel like I could have written "Still Haven't Found What I'm Looking For."&lt;/p&gt;&lt;p&gt;Also, right there with ya on wanting to lose Wintel and go back to Mac.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">big rob</dc:creator><pubDate>Sun, 21 Oct 2007 12:36:29 -0000</pubDate></item></channel></rss>